nathanialf/playdatebobble/README.md

 Fun fact: Running the pdx file in the simulator from a network share does NOT work.
 The errors don't make sense.

 ### TODO
-- Tutorial
-  - Add view for display how to play the game
 - Code Quality
   - Add safegaurds for malformed level files
-  - Try to move some additional code out of main to make it more clear
 - Art
   - Sprite Updates
     - Barrier sprites update but its pretty boring still